numpy/numpy/doc/source/reference/distutils_status_migration.rst

 (see below).

 There are several build systems which are good options to migrate to.
-Assuming you have compiled code in your package (if not, use Flit_) and you want to be using a well-designed, modern and reliable build system, your two best options
+Assuming you have compiled code in your package (if not, we recommend using Flit_) and you want to be using a well-designed, modern and reliable build system, we
-are:
+recommend:

 1. Meson_
 2. CMake_ (or scikit-build_ as an interface to CMake)

-If you have modest needs and have been happy with ``numpy.distutils`` so far, you can also consider switching to ``setuptools``.
+If you have modest needs (only simple Cython/C extensions, and perhaps nested ``setup.py`` files) and have been happy with ``numpy.distutils`` so far, you can also consider switching to ``setuptools``.
 Note that most functionality of ``numpy.disutils`` is unlikely to be ported to ``setuptools``.
 The likely exception is nested ``setup.py`` files, but this is not yet done (help with this is very welcome!).